 Actual Cost of Loss = Product Value + Reshipment Costs ($6-$15) + Customer Service Time ($15-$30) + Customer Impact ($50-$150)Example: Lost package worth €150 = €150 + €10 + €20 + €80 = €260 actual loss

-This guide is not just a page of information.
-It's your complete roadmap for navigating the world of parcel insurance, understanding its pitfalls and choosing the protection that will truly secure your money, your time and your reputation.
+This guide is not just a simple information page.
+It is your comprehensive roadmap for navigating the world of parcel insurance, understanding its pitfalls, and choosing the protection that will truly secure your money, time, and reputation.

 The question is no longer "should you insure?", but "can you afford not to?".
 The explosion of e-commerce has automatically increased the risks and therefore raises the question of whether to send insured or uninsured parcels.